nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 	$ kubectl proxy
 	Starting to serve on 127.0.0.1:8001

 This command runs `kubectl` in a mode where it acts as a reverse proxy.
 It handles locating the apiserver and authenticating and make Dashboard available at [http://localhost:8001/ui](http://localhost:8001/ui).
-(If the short link doesn't work -typically above 1.7.x- try the full version: [http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy](http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy)) Please note the UI can only be accessed from the machine where the command is executed.
+(If the short link doesn't work -this is a bug most probably with version 1.8.5- try this: [http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy](http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy)) Please note the UI can only be accessed from the machine where the command is executed.
 Open the dashboard.

 ![alt text](images/wercker.application.31.png)